All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GH peptides cause cancer?

 This is a complex question.
 GH and IGF-1 promote cell growth, which has theoretical implications for cancer risk.
 Epidemiological studies show mixed results.
 The key is maintaining IGF-1 in the normal range, not supraphysiological levels.
-Anyone with active cancer should not use GH peptides.
+Anyone with active cancer shouldn't use GH peptides.
 Discuss cancer risk factors with your provider.

 Will side effects get worse over time?